EficodeDemoOrg/copilot-java/Copilot-Exercises.md

         #codebase Review the error handling in this application (e.g., in WeatherService, OpenWeatherMapClient, WeatherApp main method).
 Suggest ways to make it more robust or provide better user feedback for errors like invalid API keys, network timeouts, city not found, or unexpected API responses.
         ```
     2. Evaluate Copilot's suggestions.

+### Exercise 2.4: Assessing Feature Feasibility with API Documentation (`#codebase`, `#fetch`, `/explain`)

+* **Purpose:** To determine if a potential new feature (e.g., displaying "feels like" temperature) is supported by the OpenWeatherMap API and how it might be accessed.
+* **Aim:** Practice using `#fetch` to consult API documentation when considering new features and `#codebase` to provide context of the current application.
+* **Steps:**
+    1. Open the Copilot Chat view.
+    2. Assume you are considering adding a "feels like" temperature reading to the weather output.
+    3. Type the following prompt:
+        ```
+        #codebase I want to add a "feels like" temperature to our weather display.
+According to the API documentation at #fetch:https://openweathermap.org/current, is "feels like" temperature data available?
+If so, which field in the API response provides this, and how might I add it to the `WeatherData` class and the application\'s output?
+        ```
+    4. Review Copilot's response to understand if the feature is feasible with the current API and get initial pointers for implementation.

 ---